Working process

 Phase 4: Assistance During Implementation and Operation

-During the operation Wageningen MFC and its technology partners will continue the service of education and training, technical assistance, and continuous innovation.
-This to ensure that the metropolitan food cluster or agropark continues to deliver high-quality food and continues to make steps in efficiency will be made.
+During the operational phase, Wageningen MFC and its technology partners continue to provide education, training, technical support, and ongoing innovations.
+This ensures that the Metropolitan Food Cluster or Agropark maintains high-quality food production and continues to improve efficiency over time.